Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced person in your field I think I’d make the ideal choice for this position.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced professional in [Your field] I believe that I’d make the ideal choice for this job.

-I thank you for considering my application.
+Thank you for taking a look at my application.
 I am looking forward to getting in touch with you.

 Sincerely,